europeana/api2/docker/README.md

 #Using the Dockerized API development environment

-You can use docker to quickly setup an API development environment.
+You can use Docker to quickly setup an API development environment.
 The docker environment consists of 4 components:
+ - Apache webserver
  - Tomcat server
- - Apache webserver
  - Neo4j database
  - Postgresql database